Connecting emotion to transaction – the shift from audiences to participants

 What’s also becoming clear is that emotional, interactive experiences, that drive participation can lead to transacting with a brand, even in tough times.

-Carina Moran, head of strategy at Yahoo Creative Studios, says: “We often build participation into omnichannel creative partnerships, and while the halo effect of the wider campaign has a positive impact on brand metrics, it’s the elements that drive participation that tend to drive the most significant changes, right across the consumer journey – it’s the feeling of participation and agency that audiences tend to connect with most.”
+Carina Moran, head of strategy, UK at Yahoo, says: “We often build participation into omnichannel creative partnerships, and while the halo effect of the wider campaign has a positive impact on brand metrics, it’s the elements that drive participation that tend to drive the most significant changes, right across the consumer journey – it’s the feeling of participation and agency that audiences tend to connect with most.”

 Take consumers on an immersive journey